PUBLIC FINANCIAL MANAGEMENT

 Our Experience Implementing PFM Reform

-The LASS project initial assessments were completed using USAID’s HICD approach, which IBI has refined to meet the Liberian context during its 10 years of experience with the GOL.
+The LASS project's initial assessments were completed using USAID’s HICD approach, which IBI has refined to meet the Liberian context during its 10 years of experience with the GOL.
 PDIA methodology has informed IBI’s approach and is a key element of the project’s overall Human and Institutional Performance Improvement methodology.
 For example, NEC leadership and staff played a key role in the initial performance assessments.
 Each subject matter expert from IBI's team worked with a NEC counterpart in their functional area to identify and understand NEC’s administrative performance gaps.
 Thus, LASS is both problem-driven and fitted to the specific local/institutional context.

 IBI has worked extensively in the areas of transparency in public financial management, establishment of process and procedures to budgeting planning and execution requirements, enhanced internal auditing capacity and external audit use to reduce corruption, public procurement reform, asset management, domestic resource mobilization, and other areas of financial management.